 We also strive to engage on sustainability topics beyond our direct value chain.
-I am pleased to confirm that Kitron ASA reaffirms its support of the Ten Principles of the United Nations Global Compact in the areas of Human Rights, Labour, Environment and Anti-corruption.
+I am pleased to confirm that Kitron ASA reaffirms its support of the Ten Principles of the United Nations Global Compact in the areas of Human Rights, Labour, Environment and Anti-Corruption.

-In this annual report, which is also our annual communication on progress, we describe our actions to continually improve the integration of the Global Compact and its principles into our business strategy, culture and daily operations.
+In this annual report, which is also our annual Communication on Progress, we describe our actions to continually improve the integration of the Global Compact and its principles into our business strategy, culture and daily operations.
 We also commit to sharing this information with our stakeholders using our primary channels of communication.
 We are committed to making the UN Global Compact and its principles part of the strategy, culture and day-to-day operations of our company, and to engaging in collaborative projects which advance the broader development goals of the United Nations, particularly the Sustainable Development Goals.
-In the report for 2019, we for the first time describe Kitron's support for the UN Development Goals, and outline which of the 17 goals we are striving towards making a reality as part of our sustainability efforts.
-The goals give a clear and concrete statement of what is needed and expected of businesses and organisations to be able to deliver towards our shared goals for the future.
+Kitron has outlined which of the 17 goals we are striving towards making a reality as part of our sustainability efforts.
+The goals give a clear and concrete statement of what is needed and expected of businesses and organisation's to be able to deliver towards our shared goals for the future.
 Going forward, we seek to further improve our performance and report on progress for the five topics identified in the materiality assessment.
-Among our key goals for 2020 is to improve data quality and the implementation of digitalized reporting on key KPIs for our internal work.
-We will make efforts to bring new locations on-board our continuous improvement agenda and ensure internal follow-up across sites to streamline KPIs and metrics for reporting on our progress.
-We will continue our ongoing work with supplier dialogue and engage with suppliers to help them meet the highest ethical and quality standards.
+Among our key goals going forward is to reduce our carbon footprint.